derickr/dbgp/debugger_protocol.rst

     =================== =====================================================
     stdin               notification occurs when the debugger engine is about to read the stdin pipe.
-    resolved_breakpoint Notification occurs when the debugger engine has resolved a breakpoint.
+    breakpoing_resolved Notification occurs when the debugger engine has resolved a breakpoint.
 The returned notification
                         includes the same elements as a return from `7.6.2 breakpoint_get`_.
 The *breakpoint* element